API Reference

 A deep equality will not be performed for

-objects.
-To test if something was thrown, usetoThrow
+Errorobjects.
+To test if something was thrown, usetoThrowassertion.

 toStrictEqual